-If you'd told us that a teal and pink living room would be our newest obsession a few weeks ago, we might've scoffed—but somehow this pastel combination feels way more refined (and less like an Easter basket) than we ever imagined.
+If you'd told us that a teal and pink bathroom would be our newest obsession a few weeks ago, we might've scoffed—but somehow this pastel combination feels way more refined (and less like an Easter basket) than we ever imagined.

-A good rule of thumb: when working with a washed-out, variegated pink like the color of these plaster walls, pair it with a rich jewel tone to create tons of contrast and achieve an instantly regal look.
+A good rule of thumb: when working with a washed-out, pale pink like in this nursery, pair it with a rich jewel tone to create tons of contrast and achieve an instantly regal look.
 It certainly worked in this space.

-We've already declare it our new favorite (honorary) neutral, so it's no surprise that subtle sage green brings all of its versatile, muted elegance to a marriage with pink.
+We've already declared it our new favorite (honorary) neutral, so it's no surprise that sage green brings all of its versatile, muted elegance to a marriage with pink.
 Red accents in pillows and a rug make the same feel a bit more eclectic.

 Proof positive that pink and grey don't have to look twee together.
 This modern living room packs a punch, even while relying on two ultra-muted neutral shades.